-Other remedies can vary from taking salt baths to using hot or cold compresses.
+Other remedies can vary from taking salt baths to hot or cold compresses.

-You should talk with your doctor about the herbs or supplements you are considering before using them.
-This will help ensure they are safe and effective, and will not interfere with other medications you are taking.
+It would help if you talked with your doctor about the herbs or supplements you consider before using them.
+This will help ensure they are safe and effective and will not interfere with other medications you are taking.

 Diet for osteoarthritis

-Healthy eating has no problem, but if you have osteoarthritis, diet and nutrition are especially important.
+Healthy eating has no problem, but diet and nutrition are essential if you have osteoarthritis.